aaronsaray/aaronsaray.com/content/blog/the-anatomy-of-a-phishing-attack-advanced-technique.markdown

 If the user actually looked at the code, this page becomes more suspect.
 But note, still using our misdirection, we do have the source pointing to `www.wholesalepbj.com.html`.
 You may know that that still an html file, but a quick observer might miss that.
 Ok, so this content was loaded into the popup window - even the title bar shows our website address.
 We're done creating our frames (with no borders and resizing options).

-Lets check out the **`top.html`** file.
+Let's check out the `top.html` file.
 This is responsible for our address bar.
 I made an assumption that the user would be using Internet Explorer.
 I made this proof of concept when Internet Explorer 6 was still the default, so the interface may look a little bit different now.
 Also, if the user had a different version of windows or a non-classic theme, the address bar may not look like their standard address bar.
 But, this is besides the point: our proof of concept was against Internet Explorer 6 with no theme.

-**`top.html`**
+{{< filename-header "top.html" >}}
 ```html
 <style type="text/css">
   body {